-Insurance Corporation and the National Flood Insurance Program, of \$500 million or more must [shall] prepare a report of the insurer's or HMO's or group of insurers' or HMOs' internal control over financial reporting.
-The report must be filed with the Commissioner [commissioner] with the communication described by subsection (j) of this section.
-The report of internal control over financial reporting shall be filed with the Commissioner [commissioner] as of the immediately preceding December 31.
+(1) Each insurer or HMO required to file an audited financial report under Insurance Code Chapter 401, Subchapter A, and this section that has annual direct written and assumed premiums, excluding premiums reinsured with the Federal Crop Insurance Corporation and the National Flood Insurance Program, of \$500 million or more must prepare a report of the insurer's or HMO's or group of insurers' or HMOs' internal control over financial reporting.
+The report must be filed with the Commissioner with the communication described by subsection (j) of this section.
+The report of internal control over financial reporting shall be filed with the Commissioner as of the immediately preceding December 31.

-- (2) Notwithstanding the premium threshold under paragraph (1) of this subsection, the Commissioner [commissioner] may require an insurer or HMO to file the management's report of internal control over financial reporting if the insurer or HMO is in any risk-based capital level event or meets one or more of the standards of an insurer or HMO considered to be in hazardous financial condition as described by or provided in [the] Insurance Code Chapter 404, 441, 822, 841, 843, or 884 or rules adopted thereunder, including §7.402 of this title, Chapter 8 of this title, and §11.811 [§11.810] of this title. - (3) An insurer or HMO or a group of insurers or HMOs may file the insurer's or HMO's or the insurer's or HMO's parent's Section 404 report and an addendum if the insurer or HMO or group of insurers or HMOs is: - (A) directly subject to Section 404; - (B) part of a holding company system whose parent is directly subject to Section 404; - (C) not directly subject to Section 404 but is a SOX-compliant entity; or - (D) a member of a holding company system whose parent is not directly subject to Section 404 but is a SOX-compliant entity. - (4) A Section 404 report described by paragraph (3) of this subsection must include those internal controls of the insurer or HMO or group of insurers or HMOs that have a material impact on the preparation of the insurer's or HMO's or group of insurers'
+(2) Notwithstanding the premium threshold under paragraph (1) of this subsection, the Commissioner may require an insurer or HMO to file the management's report of internal control over financial reporting if the insurer or HMO is in any risk-based capital level event or meets one or more of the standards of an insurer or HMO considered to be in hazardous financial condition as described by or provided in Insurance Code Chapter 404, 441, 822, 841, 843, or 884 or rules adopted thereunder, including §7.402 of this title, Chapter 8 of this title, and §11.811 of this title.

+(3) An insurer or HMO or a group of insurers or HMOs may file the insurer's or HMO's or the insurer's or HMO's parent's Section 404 report and an addendum if the insurer or HMO or group of insurers or HMOs is:

+(A) directly subject to Section 404;

+(B) part of a holding company system whose parent is directly subject to Section 404;

+(C) not directly subject to Section 404 but is a SOX-compliant entity;